luloenciso/dyn-H2OPO/README.md

 ========
 dynamics of water (H2O) in Paper-Oil insulation

-This repository contains a model to simulate the water content dynamics in cellulose-oil insulation over time.
-The model takes into account the temperature to which the insulation is subjected at each time step.
+This repository contains a time-dependent model to simulate the water content dynamics in cellulose-oil insulation.
+The model considers the diffusion of water in cellulose as if it were a single time constant (for small thicknesses).
 Only mineral oil is considered.

 Overview
 ---------